GSA/challenges-and-prizes/_historical-challenges/future-engineers-star-trek-replicator-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: '[video width="1920" height="1080" mp4="https://s3.amazonaws.com/challenge-gov/wp-content/uploads/2016/02/FE-Star-Trek-Cut-2.mp4"][/video]    Calling
+description: '  Calling
-  all Starfleet cadets!
-Star Trek, ASME and NASA want you to pioneer the future of food in space.
+  all Starfleet cadets!    <p>Star Trek, ASME and NASA want you to pioneer the future of food in space.
 Your challenge is to create a digital model of a food-related item for astronauts to 3-D print in the year 2050.
-We want designs that boldy go where no human has 3-D printed before and designs that help astronauts eat nutritious meals so they can live long and prosper.
-You must specify one of the following locations for your 3-D print: our moon, another planet, another planet’s moon, or a spacecraft beyond low earth orbit (explain where it is going and why).
+We want designs that boldy go where no human has 3-D printed before and designs that help astronauts eat nutritious meals so they can live long and prosper.</p>    <p>You must specify one of the following locations for your 3-D print: our moon, another planet, another planet’s moon, or a spacecraft beyond low earth orbit (explain where it is going and why).
 You must also specify the intended printing material (feedstock) for your 3-D print.
-This could be plastic, metal, recycled materials, locally sourced material, or any non-edible, 3-D printing feedstock you think would advance human space exploration.
-Eating a meal in space goes beyond the actual food itself - from growing food to devouring it.
+This could be plastic, metal, recycled materials, locally sourced material, or any non-edible, 3-D printing feedstock you think would advance human space exploration.</p>    <p>Eating a meal in space goes beyond the actual food itself - from growing food to devouring it.
 There are many things to consider, so check out our <u>rules</u>, <u>design guidelines</u>, and <u>education resources</u> prior to starting your design.
 Student winners will receive a range of prizes, including a trip to New York for a tour of the Space Shuttle Enterprise at the Intrepid Museum with an astronaut, a 3-D printer for the winners’ schools or a <em>Star Trek</em> prize pack.
-We hope you’re hungry for space innovation… Good Luck!'
+We hope you’re hungry for space innovation… Good Luck!</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []